-Your profit margin is arguably the most important metric of success for your store.
-It is the best indicator of whether your retail business is operating efficiently and how profitable it is.
+Your profit margin is one of the best indicators of whether your retail business is operating efficiently and how profitable it is.
+In other words, it is one of the best ways to quickly determine whether or not your retail business is in a good position to survive and thrive.
 It also answers critical questions about your business, such as whether products are priced correctly or if operational costs need to be reduced.

 In this article, we’ll cover the importance of knowing your profit margins and recommend ways for improving your profit margin.